 Mario Zagallo (Brazil) – “He prepared as never before to play a good World Cup in 1970 (for this) to be his high point.
 He’d been injured at the start of 1958.
 And at 17, he wasn’t quite the Pele he went on to be.
 In ‘62 he was injured in the second game, and he was injured again in 66.
 So 1970 was his chance to show his genius.
 He therefore really prepared to show his football.
 His influence was collective, he made things easier for the others, because he attracted the marking.
 So his desire to show his talent was something completely natural.
 And he was always a good teammate, he was always concerned with things he thought were not correct from the collective point of view.
 I’ll give you an example from 1970: we were in our base in Mexico, and our base was behind bars, and the public were on the other side of the bars.
 And the players kept going over to sign autographs, until he called the meeting with all the players and coaching staff and said, ‘Look, we’re here to win the World Cup, and I’m feeling that our attention is not properly focused because all the time we are going over to sign autographs and have our photos taken and this is not good and we have to change our way of thinking on this.’
 So both on the field and off it he was exceptional.”

 Extracts from The Greatest Show on Earth: The Inside Story of the Legendary 1970 World Cup by Andrew Downie.

-One of the Financial Times Top 5 Best Sports Books of the Year 2021 The 1970 World Cup is widely regarded as the greatest ever staged, with more goals per game than any World Cup since.
-But more than just the proliferation of goals was the quality…
+Shortlisted for the Sunday Times Football Book of the Year 2022 One of the Financial Times Top 5 Best Sports Books of the Year The 1970 World Cup is widely regarded as the greatest ever staged, with more goals per game than any World Cup since.
+But…